 The implication is that Agile contract language is modified to reflect a combination of fixed and variable components.
 The MVP identified at the pre-commitment stage can establish a high-level definition of fixed scope to be delivered over a proposed number of PIs.
 Beyond the delivery of the MVP, the contract can also specify the number of option periods consisting of one or more PIs.
 The goal is to optimize the delivery of prioritized features within each PI.

-This process continues until the solution has delivered the value the customer requires.
-At this point, the customer stops exercising additional option periods and starts winding down funding commitments in accordance with the agreement.
-This provides the best of both worlds to customers:
+This process continues until the solution has delivered the value the Customer requires.
+At this point, the Customer stops exercising additional option periods and starts winding down funding commitments by the agreement.
+This provides the best of both worlds to Customers:

-- Better predictability of estimates associated with a far smaller MVP than the full list of all requirements
+- Better predictability of estimates associated with a smaller MVP than the complete list of all requirements

-- Total control over the spend required for additional incremental features based on economic outcomes
+- Total control over the spending required for additional incremental features based on economic outcomes

-Clearly, such an approach provides the greatest economic benefit to both parties, which will help create stable, long-term relationships.
+Such an approach provides the most significant economic benefit to both parties, which will help create stable, long-term relationships.